 If you do use fertilisers:

 - question if you actually need them

 - check their composition (i.e. organic or artificial)

 - don’t fertilise just before or during rain to minimise wasteful run-off

 - never put fertilisers or pesticides in or near creeks or stormwater drains

 - never empty fertilisers or pesticides into creeks or stormwater drains.

-If you'd like to learn more about compost and organic recycling, attend one of our free compost and worm farm workshops.
+For more information about compost and organic recycling, attend one of Council's free compost and worm farm workshops.